 Topics.
 This historical marker is listed in these topic lists: Air & Space • War, Cold • War, Korean • War, Vietnam.
 A significant historical month for this entry is June 1965.

 Location.
 43° 7.178′ N, 78° 56.476′ W. Marker is in Niagara Falls Air Reserve Station, New York, in Niagara County.
 Marker and aircraft are on static display in Heritage Park, next to the station entrance off Lockport Road.
 Touch for map.
 Marker is at or near this postal address: 2720 Kirkbridge Drive, Niagara Falls NY 14304, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Douglas C-47 "Skytrain" (a few steps from this marker); The C-119G "Flying Boxcar" (within shouting distance of this marker); Bergholz (approx. 1.9 miles away); La Salle Built the Griffon (approx. 3.1 miles away); In Memory of the Men of the Town of Wheatfield (approx. 3.2 miles away); Niagara Falls Veterans Memorial (approx. 4.4 miles away); Fort Schlosser (approx. 4.7 miles away); Dickersonville Cemetery (approx. 4.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Douglas C-47 "Skytrain" (a few steps from this marker); The C-119G "Flying Boxcar" (within shouting distance of this marker); Bergholz (approx. 1.9 miles away); La Salle Built the Griffon (approx. 3.1 miles away); In Memory of the Men of the Town of Wheatfield (approx. 3.2 miles away); SSG.
+Aram J. Bass (approx. 3.2 miles away); A Feat of Engineering (approx. 3.8 miles away); Day into Night (approx. 3.8 miles away).
 Touch for a list and map of all markers in Niagara Falls Air Reserve Station.